adulbrich/cs362/README.md

 - [ ] Update Bookings link in Canvas
 - [ ] Create **GitHub Classroom** class and add TAs
 - [ ] Update GitHub Classroom link in Canvas
+- [ ] Review project code and complete assignment using vitest and playwright (optionally, use something else than SvelteKit)

 ## PDFs